- Joel Embiid was booed by the Philadelphia 76ers crowd this week and rumors have begun to swirl whether he’s a long term fit in Philly

 - The Sixers are currently in the bottom half of the East playoff race despite a roster loaded with stars

-- Bovada has offered a prop on whether the Cameroonian star will remain with his team going into next season
+- A prop has been offered on whether the Cameroonian star will remain with his team going into next season

 Joel Embiid being traded has become a very real possibility.
 Brian Windhorst mentioned on Monday’s episode of The Hoop Collective podcast that front offices around the NBA are beginning to wonder if the Philadelphia 76ers would trade their superstar center and how much he would cost.